 2.3.
-Simultaneous X-ray scattering and FT-NIR measurements

-Simultaneous synchrotron radiation (SR) X-ray scattering/FT-NIR spectroscopy measurements were performed on the I22 beamline (Diamond Light Source, Oxford, UK).
-An incident X-ray energy of 12 keV was used corresponding to a wavelength of 1.033Å with a beam size of 0.32×0.08 mm (horizontal \times vertical).
-Specimens were prepared by filling a 0.9 mm thick stainless steel ring with a 10 mm internal diameter which was sealed on both faces by 25 μm thick mica (Attwater Group, Lancashire, UK).
-The resin filled rings were housed within a brass block annulus (Daresbury Laboratory, Warrington, UK) and a 5 mm diameter light guide (Lumencor, Kent, UK) was fixed normal to and 15 mm distant from the centre of the resin surface and connected to a multichannel light source (Lumencor Aura Light engine, Lumencor, Kent, UK) and fixed in place to illuminate only the sample that was directly in the path of the X-rays.
+Simultaneous X-ray Scattering and FT-NIR Spectroscopy Measurements.
+Simultaneous synchrotron radiation (SR) X-ray scattering/Fourier transform-near infrared (FT-NIR) spectroscopy measurements were performed on the I22 beamline (Diamond Light Source, Oxford, UK).
+An incident X-ray energy of 12 keV was used corresponding to a wavelength of 1.033 Å with a beam size of 0.32 × 0.08 mm (horizontal × vertical).
+Specimens were prepared by filling a 0.9 mm thick stainless steel ring with a 10 mm internal diameter, which was sealed on both faces by 25 $\mu$ m thick mica (Attwater Group, Lancashire, UK).
+The resin-filled rings were housed within a brass block annulus (Daresbury Laboratory, Warrington, UK), and a 5 mm diameter light guide (Lumencor, Kent, UK) was fixed normal to and 15 mm distant from the center of the resin surface and connected to a multichannel light source (Lumencor Aura Light engine, Lumencor, Kent, UK) and fixed in place to illuminate only the sample that was directly in the path of the X-rays.
 Samples were mounted to impinge the X-ray beam at a 40° incline in the positive azimuthal direction.
-For the TPO initiated resins, a filter within the light engine was used to emit a peak emission spectrum at 405 nm, whilst for CQ systems a wavelength of 470 nm was employed.
-The light filters and their corresponding wavelengths were chosen to achieve the greatest overlap with the maxima in the visible region of the absorption spectra of the respective photo-initiators 31.
-For each unique composition, samples of monomer blends (n=3, per composition) were photo-polymerised at four different irradiances for each wavelength controlled by the power output of the light engine (5, 20, 60 and 100% power output) for a total of 300 s.
-Irradiances were calculated by spectrometry measurements for each testing set-up, light source and power setting and are reported with the experimentally related scattering data.
-2D scattering patterns were collected every second (1 s readout) throughout polymerisation with a Pilatus (P3-2M) detector providing a q range of 0.1 to 1.6 Å-1, where $q = 4\pi/\lambda \sin\theta$.
-Additional measurements were made using a 400 μs time resolution to confirm that a one second capture rate, used for all other scattering measurements, accurately characterised dynamic structural changes.
+For the TPO-initiated resins, a filter within the light engine was used to emit a peak emission spectrum at 405 nm, while for CQ systems a wavelength of 470 nm was employed.
+The light filters and their corresponding wavelengths were chosen to achieve the greatest overlap with the maxima in the visible region of the absorption spectra of the respective photo-initiators.
+For each unique composition, samples of monomer blends (n=3, per composition) were photopolymerized at four different irradiances for each wavelength controlled by the power output of the light engine (5, 20, 60, and 100% power output) for a total of 300 s.
+Irradiances were calculated by spectrometry measurements for each testing setup, light source, and power setting and are reported with the experimentally related scattering data.
+2D X-ray scattering patterns were collected every second (1 s readout) throughout polymerization with a Pilatus (P3-2M) detector providing a q range of 0.1-1.6 Å-1, where $q=4\pi/\lambda$ sin $\theta$ .
+Additional measurements were made using a 400 $\mu$ s time resolution to confirm that a 1 s capture rate, used for all other scattering measurements, accurately characterized dynamic structural changes.